 Chicken wings are on the list of “Great American Foods,” right after hot dogs and apple pie.
 Add a little hot sauce, and they suddenly become buffalo wings.
-I’m not quite sure why the animal changes from chicken to buffalo when you introduce a little hot sauce, but whoever thought of that idea was kind of brilliant since they are one of the biggest selling items in sports bars and restaurants alike.
+I’m not sure why the animal changes from chicken to buffalo when you introduce a little hot sauce, but whoever thought of that idea was brilliant since chicken wings are one of the biggest selling menu items in sports bars and restaurants.

 Share this Post